FogMeta/meta-client/README.md

 ## 2. Blockchain RPC Service

-The second feature of swan-client is the blockchain RPC service.
+The second feature of meta-client is the blockchain RPC service.
 It is supported by [POKT RPCList](https://rpclist.info).
-As the first version, swan-client helps users [deploy a RPC service](#21-Deploy-RPC-Service) and use [RPC Command Service](#22-RPC-Command-Service).
-It is worth noting that the blockchain RPC services provided by swan-client are free at present.
+As the first version, meta-client helps users [deploy a RPC service](#21-Deploy-RPC-Service) and use [RPC Command Service](#22-RPC-Command-Service).
+It is worth noting that the blockchain RPC services provided by meta-client are free at present.

-*   The following table shows the full list of the chains supported by swan-client until now.
+*   The following table shows the full list of the chains supported by meta-client until now.

 	ChainID | ChainName
 	:-: | :-: